-My experience with US, SNA/John Wayne Airport, Orange County, CA…
+My experience of flying with breast milk, with US, SNA/John Wayne Airport, Orange County, CA…

 I was away for 5 days on business and pumped the entire time.

 I took extra care to make sure milk was properly stored.

 I considered shipping it, but was concerned about the cost and the guarantee that it would not be kept in a hot location for any point.